bcgov/MOH-MSP-Enrolment/doc/webAppResources.md

 ## NetworkPolicies

 On the platform-services cluster, new projects have a `deny-all` default **NetworkPolicy** setup, so that any communication between objects needs to be allowed explicitly.
 For example, communication with different microservices like the captcha-service.
 See [quickmspweb-toall](/openshift/templates/quickmspweb-toall.yaml) for the example msp and jha application policies.
-In these policy templates, it is selecting using the label `role=msfrontend`, which is applied to both jha and msp pods.
+In these policy templates, it is selecting using the label `role=mspfrontend`, which is applied to both jha and msp pods.

 ## Footnotes